sethetter/seth.computer/content/_index.md

 ## Things I care about

-- Finding simple solutions to important problems
+- Finding simple solutions to interesting problems
 - Fostering empathetic and collaborative environments
 - Leaving the world better than I found it